Matthew Davidson: Awards and experience

-Matthew was the winner of the 2011 Robert Johnson Blues Foundation/Gibson Guitar New Generation Award.
-Matthew's debut EP "Step Up" was released in 2012 and produced by bassist Joe Osborn.
+Davidson was the winner of the 2011 Robert Johnson Blues Foundation/Gibson Guitar New Generation Award.
+His debut EP "Step Up" was released in 2012 and produced by bassist Joe Osborn.
 It was followed by his 2014 EP "Cross My Heart".
-Matthew was nominated for "2012 Best Emerging Artist" by OffBeat (music magazine) in New Orleans in their annual "Best of the Beat" Awards.
+Davidson was nominated for "2012 Best Emerging Artist" by OffBeat (music magazine) in New Orleans in their annual "Best of the Beat" Awards.

-Matthew performed as a guest soloist with The Shreveport Symphony Orchestra in May, 2015.
-Matthew’s original song “Read My Mind” was selected as a semi-finalist in the 2014 International Songwriting Competition.
+Davidson performed as a guest soloist with The Shreveport Symphony Orchestra in May, 2015.
+His original song “Read My Mind” was selected as a semi-finalist in the 2014 International Songwriting Competition.